Panserraikos F.C.

-Panserraikos Football Club (ΠΑΕ Πανσερραϊκός), the All-Serres Football Club, is a Greek football club based in Serres in Greece.
+Panserraikos Football Club (ΠΑΕ Πανσερραϊκός), the All-Serres Football Club, is a Greek football club based in Serres, Greece.
 Panserraikos is one of the most important and well-supported clubs in northern Greece and had a near-continuous presence in the First Division in the 1960s and 70s.
-The club currently play in Super League Greece, the top tier of Greek football.

 History

-Panserraikos was formed on 1964 in Serres, when two local clubs, Apollon and Iraklis, merged.
+Panserraikos was formed on 1946 in Serres, when two local clubs, Apollon and Iraklis, merged.
 Evangelos Chatziathanasiadis was the first president of Panserraikos, with Angelos Angelousis as honorary president and Theodoros Athanasiadis as vice president.
 The colors of the club were red and white, which symbolized the great power that came from this historic merger.
 Leo of Amphipolis was chosen as the brand that showed the strength and warlike virtues of the people of Serrai.
 Panserraikos participated in the national championships for the first time in the 1964–65 season.
 Then, they played in the Beta Ethniki, since both Apollon and Iraklis were playing in this category last season.
 The dynamics of the newly formed club was huge and so Panserraikos immediately won its promotion to the Alpha Ethniki, finishing first with a difference of 11 points from the second MENT.

 Since their last relegation in 1992 the club had been struggling in the Beta Ethniki, and were even relegated to the Third Division twice, in 1993 and 1996, yet promptly returning to the second tier on both occasions.
 The club did come close to promotion a few times, missing out on 5 points in 1998 and on just one point in 2000.